Spline Shafts: Power Transmission and Precision

 Advantages of Using Spline Shafts

-The use of spline shafts offers several advantages over alternative mechanisms:
+Using these shafts offers several advantages over alternative mechanisms:

 Efficient Power Transmission

-Spline shafts minimize energy loss during power transmission, ensuring maximum efficiency in mechanical systems.
+These shafts minimize energy loss during power transmission, ensuring maximum efficiency in mechanical systems.

 Reducing Slippage